-Mindful Money’s online platform will help users to ‘find a fund that fits’.
+Mindful Money’s online platform helps users to ‘find a fund that fits’.
 This reflects the inherent complexity of matching diverse preferences of investors with different strategies of providers.
 There is no credible way to recommend a fund according to a single measure of ethics or responsibility.

 Mindful Money’s approach recognises that each investor has a different set of values, preferred investment approach and risk preference.
 These three factors – values, preferred investment approach and risk preference – are at the heart of the 3-step approach on Mindful Money’s online platform.

-The preferred approach of the investor is determined through their choices amongst the most common RI strategies.
-The investors will choose amongst different combinations of sectoral exclusions, ESG management and impact investing (when available); active or passive funds; and fees.
+2. Preferred approach: The preferred approach of the investor is determined through their choices of which is most important amongst the most common RI strategies (sectoral exclusions, ESG management and impact investing (when available)), past returns and fees.

-Investors will be encouraged to seek the guidance of a certified Financial Adviser if they are unsure or if they have questions on the right fund for their personal circumstances.
+Investors are encouraged to seek the guidance of a certified Financial Adviser if they are unsure or if they have questions on the right fund for their personal circumstances.
 The Mindful Money platform includes a list of the registered financial advisers who are PRI members, RIAA members and RIAA-certified.

 Identifying funds that fit users' criteria

 Information from fund providers is primarily drawn from quarterly filings on the Disclose database.
 This provides a short fund description and information on fund performance, as well as information about their responsible investment approach in the Statement of Investment Policy and Objectives and the Product Disclosure Statement (PDS).
 Further information is drawn from the fund’s website and, for those certified by RIAA, from the Responsible Returns section of RIAA’s website.